Ghanaian Popular Fiction — 2001

 As well as filling a gap in Ghana's literary history, the book explores comparative cross-cultural perspectives.

-Stephanie Newell is a reader in English literature at the University of Sussex and the author of West African Literature: Ways of Reading, Literary Culture in Colonial Ghana, and Ghanaian Popular Fiction: How to Play the Game of Life.
+Stephanie Newell is a professor of English at the University of Sussex, UK, and the author of West African Literature: Ways of Reading, Literary Culture in Colonial Ghana, and Ghanaian Popular Fiction: How to Play the Game of Life.
+More info →

 978-0-8214-1368-5